 Overseas study: Valparaiso, Chile

 I have a couple of classes that I really enjoyed.
 I think every class I took here at L&C was challenging, empowering, and allowed me to really engage academically.
-These are some of my ultimate favorites: Cultural Anthropology and Borderlands with Kabir Heimsath; Popular Culture and Protest in China with Jennifer Hubbert; Latin American Film with Freddy Vilches; Perspectives in Statistics with Yung-Pin Cheng; Art of Tea in Japanese Culture with Janice Waldmann.
+These are some of my ultimate favorites: Cultural Anthropology and Borderlands with Kabir Heimsath; Popular Culture and Protest in China with Jennifer Hubbert; Latin American Film with Freddy Vilches; Perspectives in Statistics with Yung-Pin Chen; Art of Tea in Japanese Culture with Janice Waldmann.

 What made you want to come to Lewis & Clark?

 I visited Lewis & Clark through the Compass Scholars Fly-In Program and I fell in love with the beautiful campus, its location, and the size.
 I wanted to attend a small school because coming from a big high school it was not easy to really get to know my professors and at L&C I saw that was a real possibility.
 It helped even more knowing that I could afford to come to L&C because of my financial aid package.

 How did Lewis & Clark support you as a TCK?